fermyon/developer/content/cloud/fermyon-cloud.md

 ### Database Storage

-Fermyon Cloud uses [Chiselstrike's Turso Database](https://docs.turso.tech/) to power its [NoOps SQL Database using SQLite](/cloud/noops-sql-db.md).
+Fermyon Cloud uses [Turso Database](https://docs.turso.tech/) to power its [NoOps SQL Database using SQLite](/cloud/noops-sql-db.md).
 Turso's low-latency performance characteristics and use of [libSQL](https://libsql.org/), an open-source fork of [SQLite](https://sqlite.org/), made it a natural fit for Fermyon Cloud's managed base offering.

 ### Web UI, API and CLI